 This document specifies the requirements for RPM packages that contain kernel modules, and describes the processes surrounding those packages including building, signing, installing and upgrading.

 A complete example is given and explained.
-This version of the Kernel Module Packages Manual applies to SUSE Linux Enterprise Server 12 (Service Pack 2 and later), and SUSE Linux Enterprise Server 15, and all products based on these versions.

 Disclaimer: Documents published as part of the SUSE Best Practices series have been contributed voluntarily by SUSE employees and third parties.
 They are meant to serve as examples of how particular actions can be performed.
 They have been compiled with utmost attention to detail.
 However, this does not guarantee complete accuracy.
 SUSE cannot verify that actions described in these documents do what is claimed or whether actions described have unintended consequences.
 SUSE LLC, its affiliates, the authors, and the translators may not be held liable for possible errors or the consequences thereof.